 Zoey is a very petite serval, but don't let that fool you.
 She is just as feisty as any other!
 She always has something to say and hisses often.
 When she first arrived, staff members nicknamed her "Sassy" before choosing the name Zoey.
 Visitors often remark that they didn't see her, but that's because you have to know where to look.
 She's usually hiding in the grass right in front of you!
 Zoey's particularly small size pairs well with her distinctive serval markings, making her an expert at camouflage, but she'll still come out of hiding for a chicken treat!

 Zoey is recognizable by her short stature.
 Also, if one looks closely, they may notice a bit of a crooked tail, due to multiple breaks.
 This is likely from hitting her tail against something in her enclosure before she was rescued.

-Zoey is located in the Pear Orchard section of the sanctuary between Beau Cougar's and Talon Bobcat's enclosures.
+Zoey is located in the Pear Orchard section of the sanctuary across the tour path from Caprichio, India, and Carolina Tiger.

 North Carolina is one of four states were it is still legal to own a non-native species.
 In other words, it is legal in the state of North Carolina to own a lion, tiger, and other wild cats.
 Zoey is a direct result of this lack of legislation.
 Due to the ease with which animals such as Zoey can be acquired, people are obtaining them as pets and then realizing, sometimes at the expense of a human life or the animal's life, that this is not a good idea.
 Animals such as Zoey deserve to be respected as the wild animals they are.